 Elizabeth Michael Ross has been pastor of COR since August 2018.
 She moved to Pittsburgh after ten years in North Carolina, where she served as a pastor in Presbyterian churches in Durham and Chapel Hill.
 Elizabeth treasures COR's interracial and ecumenical witness, long-time commitment to social justice, and strong congregational leadership.
 Her sense of call rests at the intersection of the inner life with God and the outer life lived toward the love and justice of God; she is grateful to grow alongside a community that values the same.

 Elizabeth has a deep love for Christ's Church, a deep hope in the gospel's reconciling work in the world, and a deep joy in the life of ministry.
 She is married to Bob, who is a professor of Social Justice Studies at Point Park University, and together they are navigating the greatest learning curve they know: parenting a toddler.

 Shannon Garrett-Headen, Student Pastor

-Currently, Shannon is a second year Master of Divinity Student at Pittsburgh Theological Seminary.
+Currently, Shannon is a third year Master of Divinity Student at Pittsburgh Theological Seminary.
 She is founder and chair of Syngeneia (kinship) PTS’s student group for seminarians of color; she serves on the chapel team.
 As a womanist, Shannon is passionate about social justice issues, particularly pertaining to black womanhood and black culture.
 She is an avid fan and critic of rap music and proudly claims hip-hop as her dominant culture and perspective.
 She loves music, coffee, writing, and reading, but also fashion, fine dining and all things pop culture.